 The book I consider my magnum opus is Stalin's Music Prize: Soviet Culture and Politics (Yale, 2016).
 A Major Research Fellowship from the Leverhulme Trust allowed me to concentrate for two whole years on archival research in Moscow.
 I relished this precious time to work on the hugely exciting project of piecing together the intricacies of the Stalin Prize in the area of composition and musical performance, awarded between 1941 and 1952.
 Prokofiev was the front runner, with six of the prizes, while Shostakovich received five.
 But it was generally a high honour to receive even one, and each award has an interesting story behind it.
 Everyone asks if Stalin himself was involved?
 Yes, he was, but much less than most people would assume.

 Aside from writing books and articles, I continue to enjoy teaching both undergraduate and graduate students at Cambridge.
-My teaching career stretches back at least thirty years, but every new encounter with young students is always exciting and challenging.
+My teaching career stretches back at least thirty-five years, but every new encounter with young students is always exciting and challenging.
 I take great delight in meeting former students after a gap of many years, to discover that they remember various comments I made in my lectures (usually the most outrageous asides).